HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 ILI9341_ESP32 -> for use with standard ESP32 microcontroller
 ILI9341_RP2 -> for use with Raspberry PICO microcontroller

+For the ESP32, it's working well but I sometime have memory issues, in this case use of gc.collect() might be usefull

 Both libraries have been fully tested using micropython 1.17

 These libraries are exclusively purposed for an 8bit parallel Touchscreen using the ILI9341 driver.
 Like the ones you find on this page : http://www.lcdwiki.com/2.8inch_Arduino_Display